Dirtfoot: Bone Sessions

-"Dirtfoot - Live and In Prison"
+Dirtfoot - Live and In Prison

 In November 2010, the band recorded the live performance of what would become their first live record, Dirtfoot - Live and In Prison.
 The recording took place at Wade Correctional Facility in Homer, LA and included video shoots at Citizen National Bank in Bossier City, the Bayliss home in Shreveport, the Voodoo Lounge in downtown Shreveport, and the Berry home in Shreveport.

 A music video for "Cast My Plans" was filmed on 35mm film.
 The video featured the band members portraying criminals in various acts of mischief and their inevitable incarceration.
 While in prison, the warden, played by William Sadler, proposes that the band perform for their fellow inmates, and the final footage of the video is the band providing a raucous shake-down of a show.

 In addition to a music video, a documentary crew headed up by Joey Barto of Fairfield Studios followed the band around as the video was shot and at the live performance.
-The documentary "The Making of the Cast My Plans video" is featured on the newly released Live and In Prison DVD.
+The documentary The Making of the Cast My Plans video is featured on the Live and In Prison DVD.

 In December 2010, the band signed with The Agency Group for booking and Pipeline Management for management.

-In April 2011, a Kickstarter campaign to raise funds for the completion of the "Live and In Prison" project began.
+In April 2011, a Kickstarter campaign to raise funds for the completion of the Live and In Prison project began.
 With an initial goal of $10,000 the band arrived at $16,200 after only 30 days.
-Due to the additional funds, the Live and In Prison record was printed on Vinyl.
+Due to the additional funds, the Live and In Prison record was printed on vinyl.

 2011

 During January and February 2011, the band played their first support tour with the Rev. Horton Heat across Texas and Colorado with dates in Denver, Ft Collins, Colorado Springs, and many resort towns.

-The band starts the "Live and In Prison" Kickstarter campaign.

-In May 2011, the band toured as main support for the band Primus.
-Five nights in Indianapolis, Memphis, Houston, Dallas and a sold-out show in Austin at the legendary Stubbs put the band in front a new, yet very responsive, crowd.
+In May 2011, the band toured as support for the band Primus.
+Five nights in Indianapolis, Memphis, Houston, Dallas and a sold-out show in Austin exposed the band to a new audience.

 In June 2011, the band performed their first Main Stage at Wakarusa and premiered their music video on the big screens.
-Later that year, they played a record five sets at Yonder Mountain Harvest Festival and even had a mosh pit going at their late night Harvest Tent set.
+Later that year, they played a record five sets at Yonder Mountain Harvest Festival.

 October 2011 saw another support tour with Jamgrassers Cornmeal, a short headline run with The Giving Tree Band and a featured in Music Connection Magazine - New Music Critiques In December 2011, the Live and In Prison project was officially released.

-December 2011 marked the Official Release of "Live and In Prison" and released it at the New Year's Eve Show with Mountain Sprout at Georges Majestic in Fayetteville, AR to a sold out audience.
+December 2011 marked the Official Release of Live and In Prison and released it at the New Year's Eve Show with Mountain Sprout at Georges Majestic in Fayetteville, AR to a sold out audience.